Lichens on Forres Friends Land

-Lichens are mini eco-systems.
-They are a symbiotic partnership between at least two organisms - usually a fungus and an alga.
+Lichens are a partnership between at least two organisms - usually a fungus and an alga which grow together.
+This is called symbiosis.

-The fungus provides a protective home for the alga – protecting it from drying winds, strong sunlight, and excessive wetting.
-The alga photosynthesizes in sunlight and makes food for both.
+The fungus provides a protective home for the alga - protecting the alga from drying winds, strong sunlight and excessive wetting.
+The alga photosynthesizes in sunlight and makes food for both of them.

-Lichens grow in many different places in the wood and field edges e.g., on the dry/light/wet side of trees or in crevices in the bark or on lignum.
-Some grow on trunks of trees, others on tiny twigs.
-The photo below shows a twig with a mosaic of lichens completely covering the bark (see image 3).
-Whilst others grow in lines or star shapes (see image 4 and 5 respectively).
+Lichens grow in many different places in the FFWF wood such as on the dry or wet side of trees, high up in the canopy or lower down near the base of the tree.
+Some grow on trunks of trees, others on tiny twigs. and some grow on old tree stumps.
+Most lichens prefer to be in the light rather than in dark places.
+Image 3 below on the left shows a twig with a mosaic of lichens completely covering the bark.
+Some lichens grow in lines on smooth bark or look like little stars as seen below in Images 4 and 5.

 Below is Evernia Prunastri – called “oak moss” although it is a lichen and not a moss (see image 6).
 It has been used for many purposes – e.g., as a fixative for perfume, to make dyes, to make a hair powder by grinding it up with rose petals to whiten wigs.
 It contains an acid which has been used to make an antibiotic but also has been known to produce an allergy in woodcutters.
 Birds use it to make and camouflage their nests and tiny creatures take shelter in it.